Catalan separatists lose majority as Spain's pro-union Socialists win regional elections

-The Socialists led by former health minister Salvador Illa are on course to win 42 seats, up from their 33 seats in 2021, when they also barely won the most votes but were unable to form a government.
+The Socialists led by former health minister Salvador Illa savored a historic victory in a Catalan election, claiming 42 seats, up from 33 in 2021, when they also barely won the most votes but were unable to form a government.
+It was the first time the Socialists led a Catalan election in both votes and seats won.

+“Catalonia has decided to open a new era,” Illa told his thrilled supporters at his party headquarters.
+“Catalan voters have decided that the Socialist Party will lead this new era, and it is my intention to become Catalonia's next president.”

+But there is a path for Illa to reach the goal of 68 seats.
+The Socialists are already in a coalition government in Madrid with the Sumar party, which now has six seats in the Catalan parliament.
+But the hard part will be wooing over a leftist party from the separatist camp.

-But Illa’s surge should bode well for Prime Minister Pedro Sánchez and the Socialists before a European Parliament election next month.
+Regardless of those negotiations, Illa’s surge should bode well for Prime Minister Pedro Sánchez and the Socialists before European Parliament elections next month.

 Separatists have held the regional government in Barcelona since 2012 and had won majorities in four consecutive regional elections.
 But polling and a national election in July showed that support for secession has shrunk since Puigdemont led an illegal — and futile — breakaway bid in 2017.